 W3 = Weight of platinum and ash.

-3.3.1.3 Crude Fibre
+3.3.1.3 Crude Fiber

 Crude Fiber determination was carried out using the AOAC (1995) method.
 The process involves defatting approximately 2g of the sample with petroleum ether if the fat content exceeds 10%.
 The defatted sample is then boiled under reflux for 30 minutes with 200ml of 1.25% H2SO4 solution.
 The solution is filtered through linen and washed with boiling water until the washings are no longer acidic.
 The residue is transferred to a beaker and boiled for 30 minutes with 200ml of 1.25% carbonate-free NaOH solution.
 The final residue is filtered through a Gooch crucible containing a thin layer of washed and ignited asbestos, dried in an electric oven, and weighed.
 The residue is then incinerated, cooled, and weighed again.
 The percentage of crude fiber is calculated as the loss in weight after incineration, multiplied by 100

-% Crude Fibre=Weight of FibreWeight of Sample x 100 ……………………………….Eqn 3
+% Crude Fiber=Weight of FibreWeight of Sample x 100 ……………………………….Eqn 3

 3.3.1.4 Crude fat